 If your mattress is too large in either of the dimensions, then a lack of edge support will reduce the life of the mattress, and may also affect your comfort.
 Better too small than too large.
 However, too small of a mattress will leave hard ledges around the bed which may also be uncomfortable.

-Our mattress sizes chart below lists the dimensions of the major mattress and bed sizes in each of these countries.
+Our mattress sizes chart above lists the dimensions of the major mattress and bed sizes in each of these countries.
 First, however a brief description of each of the major mattress sizes, using American dimensions as an example.

 Mattress Sizes US

 There are several mattress sizes US manufacturers offer.
 Here is selection of the most common of these, starting with the smallest.
 The width is stated first, then the length.
 Dimensions are in inches.
 There may be manufacturing variations, so measure your existing mattress or your base to be sure of getting the right size.

 An American Twin size mattress is paradoxically suitable for just one person.
 It is equivalent to the UK Single mattress (35” x 75”).
 This mattress size is suitable for anybody 5t 6” tall, including children.
 There may be some manufacturing variations, so measure your bed base or your current mattress to be sure you are purchasing the correct size.